LSU changes policy on DEI programs, citing Supreme Court ruling

 The change was implemented by a resolution that was passed by the university’s Board of Supervisors without objection, according to The Louisiana Illuminator.

-“LSU looks for intellectually curious and academically gifted students to be admitted to our school no matter their race, ethnicity or financial background,” said Chairman of the Board Jimmie Woods following the vote.
+“LSU looks for intellectually curious and academically gifted students to be admitted to our school no matter their race, ethnicity or financial background,” Chairman of the Board Jimmie Woods said following the vote.
 “Today the board adopted a resolution to codify as policy the principles outlined by the Supreme Court ruling.”

 [RELATED: Utah State joins growing list of schools to forfeit women’s volleyball matchups against trans-led team]